berkkaya0304/google_solution_challenge/README.md

 You can download our apk from link or from apk_app folder in our repo.
 Please use Android for starting file.

 ## RUN
 You can run the code directly in your emulator or edge device.
-Please make sure you are using Android
+Please make sure you are using Android.